tpro99oficial/simpleshutdown/README.md

 sd.bat includes a Very Simple Code
 TASKKILL /IM Isass.exe
 Isass.exe Keeps your Computer Shut On, So I Think
-"If Close A Program Shuts Down your PC, Why Dont Create a Code that Closes this Program to Prank Friends?"
+> If Close A Program Shuts Down your PC, Why Dont Create a Code that Closes this Program to Prank Friends?

-> And Boom, Thats how I Made simpleshutdown
+- And Boom, Thats how I Made simpleshutdown
-> Inspired on a video from <a href="https://www.youtube.com/channel/UCIfe1juYd-atTo-MmPgmU4g">Nobel Tech</a> called "Ending lsass.exe on various Windows versions!"
+- Inspired on a video from <a href="https://www.youtube.com/channel/UCIfe1juYd-atTo-MmPgmU4g">Nobel Tech</a> called "Ending lsass.exe on various Windows versions!"